Zephyr308/Embedded_system_Guessing_game/README.md

 - An ARM Mbed (LPC1786)

+## Source files

+Program code is stored in 'Program_code' branch of this repository

 ## Libraries used

 - The RS232 C library by Teunis van Beelen was used for this project.
 A link to this library: [RS232 Library](https://www.teuniz.net/RS-232/)